Barcelona with Kids

-Naturally, being a big city, there will be a few challenges for those families coming to Barcelona on holiday, particularly for those with young children or toddlers.
-The metro is invariably crowded, as is La Rambla thoroughfare, whilst the city beaches, especially Barceloneta, can be action-packed and chaotic – and naturally the sea and the scorching sun mean sensible precautions must be applied at all times!
-On the plus side, there are literally scores of attractions that will hold the interest of even the hardest to please children, from the surreal creations of Gaudi to full-access tours of Camp Nou (perfect for young football fans!), and not forgetting of course a fantastic zoo and rare attractions like the Museo del Mammut (Mammoth Museum).
+Naturally, being a big city, there will be a few challenges for those families with little ones in tow, particularly for those with very young children or toddlers.
+The metro is invariably crowded, as is the famous La Rambla thoroughfare, whilst the city beaches, especially Barceloneta, can be action-packed and chaotic – and naturally the sea and the scorching sun mean sensible precautions must be applied at all times!

-There are also plenty of great day trips from Barcelona suitable for families with children.
-Kids will love the wider quieter beaches of Sitges or Ocata, whilst Figueres up the road boasts the Dali Museum – whose twisted imagination makes him a favourite with youngsters.
+There are also plenty of great day trips from Barcelona suitable for families.
+Kids will love the wider, quieter beaches of Sitges, Tossa de Mar or Ocata, whilst Figueres up the road boasts the Dali Museum – whose twisted imagination makes him a favourite with youngsters.
 Hire a set of wheels and go for it.
 Meanwhile, overlooking the city itself is the Collserola mountain ridge, on top of which is Tibidabo amusement park… so a perfect combination of natural and man-made attractions!

-Read on for our top suggestions of things to do with children in Barcelona, and if you haven’t booked your accommodation yet then we suggest you check out our article on Barcelona apartments for some family-friendly flats, or our hotels directory for an A-Z list of beds in BCN.
+Read on for our top suggestions of children’s activities here in the Catalan capital, and if you haven’t booked your accommodation yet then we suggest you check out our article on choosing apartments for some family-friendly flats, or our hotels directory for an A-Z list of beds in BCN.

 Things to do in Barcelona with Kids

-Here are some top suggestions to put on your itinerary.
-Click on the blue links to find out more!
+Here are some of our recommendations to put on your itinerary.
+Click on the links to find out more:

-Are you hoping to qualify for parent of the year award?
-If so then one thing that will definitely ensure you get your kids vote is an afternoon go-karting at the city’s best indoor track.
-They have special karts for children over 1.3m tall which are less powerful than the adult machines, and means they can race safety and securely.
+Are you hoping to qualify for ‘parent of the year’ award?
+If so then one thing that will definitely ensure you get your kids’ vote is an afternoon go-karting at the city’s best indoor track.
+At Indoor Karting Barcelona they have special karts for children aged 6 to 13, which are less powerful than the adult machines, and means they can race safety and securely.
 The minimum height for these carts is 1.25 metres.
 They also have electric karts for children aged 2-6, where the adult sits at the back.
 Who knows maybe your little one is the next Lewis Hamilton?

-Nothing gets kids exciting like the chance to see the creatures of the Discovery Channel in the flesh, fur, feather or scales.
+From toddlers to teens, nothing gets kids exciting like the chance to see the creatures of the Discovery Channel in the flesh, fur, feather or scales.
 Barcelona’s Zoological Gardens are some of the best in Spain with big cats, gorillas, elephants and even a pod of acrobatic dolphins to that are sure to spark an interest in the natural world.
 The zoo is also heavily involved in conservation efforts.
 Check out their website for more info, or buy tickets via Get Your Guide.